mrthrailkill/bazel/site/en/external/overview.md

 ### Canonical repository name {:#canonical-repo-name}

-The canonical name a repository is addressable by.
+A repository is addressable by a canonical name.
 Within the context of a workspace, each repository has a single canonical name.
 A target inside a repo whose canonical name is `canonical_name` can be addressed by the label `@@canonical_name//package:target` (note the double `@`).